 If an employee has left but has exercised his vested options thus holds company shares, how do you handle that.
 First of all, there is no real issue if an ex-employee holds company shares.
 These shares are usually equity shares and have only basic information rights (receive annual reports) and voting rights (in a shareholder meeting).
 Also, since the number of such shares is very small, the voting rights don’t really matter in any significant way.
 However, if as a founder, you do want the ESOP scheme to have a provision to allow the company or founder to forcibly buyback (call option) such shares at the current market price, it can certainly be added in the ESOP Scheme.

-The ESOP Scheme is the most important document governing ESOP grants to your employees and you should exercise best judgment to ensure it is employee friendly and at the same time protects company’s interests.
+The ESOP Scheme is the most important document governing ESOP grants to your employees and you should exercise the best judgment to ensure it is employee-friendly and at the same time protects the company’s interests.
 Also, the ESOP Scheme needs to be flexible enough so that the Board or ESOP Committee can override some of the provisions.
-For example, it is quite common to have different vesting schedule for different employees without needing a change in the ESOP Scheme document itself.
+For example, it is quite common to have different vesting schedules for different employees without needing a change in the ESOP Scheme document itself.
 It’s important to note that a change in the Scheme document is somewhat difficult later on as you may have to take written consent from all the employees who have been given ESOP grants already.